Catfish anglers are notorious for carrying a lots of rods on their boats.

 If you’re carrying multiple catfish rods in your boat, this leaves you with a need for a simple way to store and transport them when they’re not in use.

-Leaving them laying in the floor of the boat or propped up against something is a recipe for disaster especially when trailering or running the water in big waves.
+Leaving them laying on the floor of the boat or propped up against something is a recipe for disaster especially when trailering or running the water in big waves.

 Then there’s the risk of someone stepping on them which takes the danger of broken rods to another level and most rods don’t carry a Trophy Tough “Chuck Norris” warranty.